tlamedia/gtm-kit/readme.txt

 Release date: 2024-10-29

 #### Bugfixes:
-* If the cart and checkout endpoints where set to the same page in order to skip the cart the 'checkout' and 'purchase' events would not fire.
+* If the cart and checkout endpoints were set to the same page in order to skip the cart the 'checkout' and 'purchase' events would not fire.

 #### Other:
 * Tested up to WordPress 6.7.